DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 ```
 The redemption widget applies the gift card to the customer's account in Lightrail, creating one if need be.

-Note, your redemption page must require the user to be signed in, since you need to create a shopper token using a unique identifier for the customer from your system (see below).
+Note, your redemption page must require the user to be signed in since you need to create a shopper token using a unique identifier for the customer from your system (see below).
 This is how the redemption widget can automatically apply the gift card to their account.

 Next, your existing checkout process needs to be modified allow the customer to pay with their account balance.